 successful completion of three (3) debris removal projects in excess of 1,000,000 cu yds.

-Section 8: A list of sub-contractors and a subcontractor plan which includes a clear description of the percentage of work that will be subcontract out and a list of subcontractors the contractor plans to use..
+Section 8: A list of sub-contractors and a subcontractor plan which includes a clear description of the percentage of work that will be subcontract out and a list of subcontractors the contractor plans to use.

 Section 9: Financial resources and bond rating – Label this section as “CONFIDENTIAL”